Acid Fume Scrubber Systems: HCl, HF & H₂SO₄ Compliance Design Guide

 Which of the three common acid gases is most difficult to scrub?

 Use the EU BREF BAT-AEL numbers — 1–10 mg/Nm³ for HCl, 0.1–1 mg/Nm³ for HF — as your design baseline, even if your local permit currently allows higher values.
-The cost difference between building an acid fume scrubber system to EU levels now versus retrofitting later is measured in multiples, and the global trend line points unmistakably toward tighter limits.
+The cost difference between building an acid fume scrubber system to EU levels now versus retrofitting a working scrubber later is measured in multiples.
+The global trend line points unmistakably toward tighter limits, and the regulatory section above explains why CEMS is making this gap impossible to hide.

 How long does stainless steel actually last in HCl scrubbing duty?

 Based on field observations across hundreds of installations: pitting corrosion becomes visible within 12–18 months under continuous HCl exposure at scrubber operating temperatures.
 Through-wall perforations generally appear between 18 and 24 months.
 This timeline shortens if the exhaust stream also contains H₂SO₄ or HF.
-Our PP project suitability guide maps out the specific conditions where switching from metal to polymer in your acid fume scrubber system pays back fastest.
+PP construction eliminates this failure mode entirely because there is no metal to corrode.

-Can a single scrubber tower handle mixed HCl and HF?
+Can a single scrubber tower handle mixed HCl and HF exhaust?

 It can, but not in a single pass with one pH setting.
-The chemical demands of HCl and HF conflict — one wants moderate alkalinity, the other wants high alkalinity.
-A multi-stage acid fume scrubber system where each loop maintains independent pH control solves this.
-Our air pollution control wet scrubber systems are configured in series for precisely this scenario, with separate dosing per stage so neither acid is sacrificed.
+The chemical demands of HCl and HF conflict — HCl wants moderate alkalinity (pH 7–9), HF demands high alkalinity (pH 10–12).
+A multi-stage acid fume scrubber system with independent pH control per loop solves this.
+Each stage targets one acid group at its optimal pH, so neither acid is sacrificed.
+Separate dosing pumps and pH probes per stage are the minimum instrumentation required.

 What drives the total lifetime cost of an acid fume scrubber more than anything else?

 Mid-life vessel replacement.
 A stainless steel acid fume scrubber system in acid service will need a complete new shell within five years — an expense that often reaches 70% of the original purchase price.
 PP eliminates this event entirely, which is why the 10-year total is roughly a third lower despite the marginally higher initial capital outlay.
-The full cost analysis breaks down every line item.
+The TCO table above breaks down every line item from actual project close-out data.

 Conclusion

 An acid fume scrubber system is a chemical processing unit before it is anything else — a compliance tool, a safety device, a line item on a maintenance budget.
 Its design must answer to the specific acid or mixture of acids flowing through it, the emission numbers written into the local permit, and the material realities of what happens when hot, corrosive gas meets metal day after day.
-PP construction eliminates the material question entirely — 300% better corrosion resistance than SS304, a 2x longer service life than FRP, and 40% lower maintenance — leaving our engineers free to focus on the chemistry and configuration that will keep your acid fume scrubber system within limits for the next fifteen years.
+PP construction eliminates the material question entirely — 300% better corrosion resistance than SS304, a 2× longer service life than FRP, and 40% lower maintenance — leaving engineering focus where it belongs: on the chemistry and configuration that will keep your system within limits for the next fifteen years.
 Send us your exhaust analysis, and we will return a complete system specification with a performance guarantee, at factory-direct pricing.

 Get Your Custom Acid Fume Scrubber System Design →